 The Firm recognizes netting in its estimation of EAD where it has a master netting agreement in place and other relevant requirements are met.
 The ISDA Master Agreement is an industry-standard master netting agreement that is typically used to document derivative transactions.
 The Firm generally uses the ISDA Master Agreement and similar master netting agreements to document derivative and repo-style transactions.
-For a discussion of the Firm's master netting agreements, see Note 6 (Derivative Instruments and Hedging Activities) and Note 8 (Collateralized Transactions) to the consolidated financial statements in Part II, Item 8 of the 2024 Form 10-K.
+For a discussion of the Firm's master netting agreements, see Note 6 (Derivative Instruments and Hedging Activities) and Note 8 (Collateralized Transactions) to the consolidated financial statements in the Form 10-Q.